joaomateusferr/mac-utils/scripts/pkg/pkgbuilder/README.md

 ```

 3 - Copy these files to the scripts folder. (be aware that they will be converted to executable files backup the files if necessary)

-**Developer notes**
-===

-In the case of a package containing .app files, usually the LOCATION parameter that should be used is /Applications/

-In case the BUNDLE_IS_RELOCATABLE parameter is 0 if the .app already exists on the mac, the LOCATION parameter will be ignored and the .app will be replaced at the location it is on the mac

-Otherwise, the .app will be placed at the location specified in the LOCATION parameter independent where this .app is located on the mac

-In case you want to sign a package the Developer ID Installer certificate has to be installed on the mac that is running this script for it to work properly.

-To find out how to have your Developer ID Installer certificate and learn more about the Mac Gatekeeper check the link https://developer.apple.com/developer-id/.

-The DEVELOPER_ID_INSTALLER parameter must contain only the id following the pattern *******.

-**PS:** Not tested on  Apple Silicon mac yet!